 Once you’ve given the green light, your contractor will get in touch to put your installation on the calendar.
 This is a good time to discuss any scheduling constraints you have.
 They’ll work with you to find a date that fits your schedule and provide a clear arrival window and an estimate of how long the project will take.
 Clear communication is key, so don’t hesitate to ask questions.
 A professional team will confirm all the details, so you feel prepared and confident heading into your residential electric project installation day.

-Preparing Your Home for the Upgrade
+How to Prep Your Home for the Big Day

 A little prep work makes installation day go much more smoothly.
 Your contractor will likely provide a checklist, but it’s smart to think ahead.
 Start by clearing the areas where the electricians will be working by moving furniture or fragile items away from light fixtures.
 It’s also helpful to create a clear path from the entrance to the work areas.
 If you have pets or young children, planning to keep them in a separate space ensures their safety and allows the team to work efficiently.
 This simple preparation helps technicians focus on getting your upgrades and any necessary electrician repairs done right.